NeptuneHub/AudioMuse-AI-DCLAP/README.md

 > The songs must be splitted in 10s segment with 50% overlap.
 Each segment is inferenced singularly and then all the segment avaraged together before the similarity check against the text.

+> The text model is exported in .onnx to have all on the same technology but no change was made.
+The tokenizer is directly downloaded in the code with `AutoTokenizer.from_pretrained("laion/clap-htsat-unfused")` that is a roberta-base tokenizer

 Below a code example run on CPU: